cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 Let's review them.

-## A whole universe to discover: Tokens, wallets, apps, and services
+## A whole universe to discover: tokens, wallets, apps, and services

 Fittingly, Cosmos is an ever-expanding ecosystem of tokens, wallets, tools, as well as interconnected apps and services, all built for the decentralized future.